darahea/joule_extensibility/tutorials/products/step1/index.md

-# Fetch Weather - Step 1: Setting up the environment
+# Search Products - Step 1: Setting up the environment

 In this step, we will set up the destination to access the external weather API.